 What Is Autocross?

-“Solo®” is the brand name for SCCA® Autocrossing and on paper it seems very simple – use traffic cones to make a mini-roadcourse in a large parking lot or unused airport tarmac and see who can drive it the quickest without hitting any cones or going off course.
+“Solo®” is the brand name for SCCA® Autocross and on paper it seems very simple – use traffic cones to make a mini-roadcourse in a parking lot or airport and see who can the lowest time without hitting any cones or going off course.

-Despite the generally low speeds attained during competition, it’s one of the fastest paced, rapid-fire forms of motorsports you can find, with barriers to entry so low that many people are able to compete and be competitive at it.
+Despite the low overall speeds attained during competition, it’s one of the most intense, rapid-fire forms of motorsports you can enter, with barriers to entry low enough that many drivers are able to be quite competitive at it.

-Competitors range from the casual participant who may use the same daily driver that they car-pool with to the hard-core driver who has a special car, special tires and uses lots of vacation days to squeak out every last fraction of a second.
+Competitors range from the casual participant who may use the same car that they drive daily to work to the hard-core driver who has a dedicated competition car, special tires, and uses lots of vacation days to squeak out every last fraction of a second.
 In between the extremes, there are levels and classes for different degrees of car modification.
-There are even classes for ladies and also a Junior Driver program for kids in age appropriate karts.
+There are even classes for ladies and also a Junior Driver Program for kids in age appropriate karts.

 Whatever your level or car – there is a place for you in SCCA Solo.

 If you have never autocrossed before or don’t know the specific details, check out the "I want to Autocross" page.
 It will give you the basics of participating in an event.
 Don’t worry – it’s pretty easy and there are people to help along the way.

 If you have been autocrossing, or want to know more about the different levels within SCCA Solo, keep reading or find out more in-depth information by exploring the right side menus.
 (Or bottom menus if you're on a mobile device.)